-- It’s fast and works great for most egg substitutions where eggs are used in cookies, cakes, quick breads and even pies.
+- It’s fast and works great for most egg substitutions where eggs are used, such as in baking applications where moistness and denseness are desired qualities.

 - If you bake rarely you can pre-grind a large quantity of flax seeds, store them in your freezer and only use what you need when you need it.

 Cons of this method

 - Flax meal has a subtle mealy flavor that's usually not prominent enough to stand out in most baked items as long as you don't add any more than about 3 Tablespoons of flax meal per normal, family-sized recipe.

 - Flax meal can work as the opposite as a structure builder in cakes because its slippery nature holds onto moisture.
 The mucilage can actually coat the gluten and gliadin, effectively blocking gluten bonds from forming.
 So I recommend against using it in cakes.
 I admit, it took me a while to figure this one out!